-When performing a Melee Attack, the following modifier may apply.
+When performing a ★ Attack, the following modifier may apply.
 Note that additional modifiers may be imposed by special rules.
 All modifiers are cumulative unless stated otherwise.

-Outnumbered: A model targeted by a Melee Attack that is in contact with more than one enemy model suffers a -1 penalty to its Defense characteristic for each enemy model after the first (so, if the target is in contact with three enemy models, it suffers a -2 Defense penalty and also rolls 2 fewer dice during the Defense Roll).
+Outnumbered: A model targeted by a ★ Attack that is in contact with more than one enemy model suffers a -1 penalty to its ♥ value for each enemy model after the first (so, if the target is in contact with three enemy models, it suffers a -2 ♥ penalty and also rolls 2 fewer ♥ Dice during the ♥ Roll).

-The Defense Roll
+The Defense (🌾) Roll

-When a model is attacked in melee, it may attempt to defend itself by rolling a number of dice equal to its Defense skill.
-For each die that equals or beats the attacking model's Attacks skill value, the target cancels one
+When a model is the target of a ★ Attack, it may attempt to defend itself by rolling a number of dice equal to its skill.
+For each the attacking model's ★ skill value, the target cancels (Block) 1 successful ★ Hit.
+The Hits cannot be blocked.